LanceSanity/cs50-book-club/README.md

 Check out the website: [link](https://cs50-book-club.herokuapp.com/)

-You can also use the API route to fetch data given an ISBN: ```cs50-book-club.herokuapp.com/api/<isbn>```
+You can also use the API route to fetch data given an ISBN: ```cs50-book-club.herokuapp.com/api/<isbn>```.
+This responds with the book's title, author, year published, average score, and number of reviews.

-Example: go to [https://cs50-book-club.herokuapp.com/api/0060929871](https://cs50-book-club.herokuapp.com/api/0060929871) for information on "A Brave New World."
+Example: go to [https://cs50-book-club.herokuapp.com/api/0060929871](https://cs50-book-club.herokuapp.com/api/0060929871) or ```curl https://cs50-book-club.herokuapp.com/api/0060929871``` for information on "A Brave New World."

 ### Languages/Tools/Frameworks